UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch4.md

 Finally, a native function call delegate is defined for top level anonymous expressions so that, after the JIT engine has generated the code, the application can call it through a delegate.

-The initialization of the generator requires updating to support the additional members.
+The initialization of the generator requires updating to support the new members.

 [!code-csharp[Main](../../../Samples/Kaleidoscope/Chapter4/CodeGenerator.cs#Initialization)]